Graeme Cumming has spent most of his life immersed in fiction – books, TV and movies – turning to writing his own

 Having allowed himself to be distracted (in no particular order) by girls, alcohol and rock concerts, Graeme spent little of his late teens and twenties writing.
 A year-long burst of activity produced a first draft of a futuristic thriller, Beyond Salvage, which has since lain dormant, waiting for a significant edit.

-With the onset of family life, opportunities to write became more limited (though it could be argued that he got his priorities wrong), until he reached his early forties, when he realised he hadn’t written anything for several years.
-Deciding to become more focused, since then he has written regularly.
+The onset of family life meant opportunities to write became more limited (though it could be argued that he got his priorities wrong).
+Reaching his early forties, he realised he hadn’t written anything for several years and decided to become more focused.
+Since then he has written regularly.

 With his interests in story-telling sparked by an excessive amount of time sitting in front of a black and white television, his tastes are varied.
 Influences ranged from the Irwin Allen shows (Voyage to the Bottom of the Sea, Lost in Space, etc.) to ITC series (The Saint, The Champions, Randall and Hopkirk (deceased) and so many more), so the common theme was action and adventure, but crossed into territories including horror, fantasy and science fiction as well as crime and espionage.

 This diverse interest in fiction continued with reading books and his discovery of the magical world of cinema.
 As a result, his stories don’t always fall into a specific genre, but are always written as thrillers.

 When not writing, Graeme is an enthusiastic sailor (and, by default, swimmer), and enjoys off-road cycling and walking.
 He is currently Education Director at Sheffield Speakers Club, although he lives in Robin Hood country.
 Oh yes, and he reads (a lot) and still loves the cinema.